ShaotuJia/16Spring-beginner_tutorials/README.md

--Overall
+- Overall

- *This is the ROS pratice based on tutorials.
+ * This is the ROS pratice based on tutorials.

- *src folder contains publisher and subscriber cpp files, cppcheck and cpplint results.
+ * src folder contains publisher and subscriber cpp files, cppcheck and cpplint results.

- *ScreenShot folder has the screenshots of doing tutorials.
+ * ScreenShot folder has the screenshots of doing tutorials.

--Update for Week10
+- Update for Week10

  * add service in talker.cpp to send 5 seversity level message to topic chatter
  * add screenshot of console and logger_level